wasp-lang/wasp/web/docs/tutorial/04-entities.md

 ```

 :::note
-Wasp uses [Prisma](https://www.prisma.io) as a way to talk to the database.
-You define entities by defining [Prisma models](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-model/) using the Prisma Schema Language (PSL) between the `{=psl psl=}` tags.

-Read more in the [Entities](../data-model/entities) section of the docs.
+Read more about how Wasp Entities work in the [Entities](../data-model/entities.md) section or how Wasp uses the `schema.prisma` file in the [Prisma Schema File](../data-model/prisma-file.md) section.
 :::

 To update the database schema to include this entity, stop the `wasp start` process, if it's running, and run: